iffy-pi/reaction-meme-server/README.md

 ```

 ### Response
-If successful, the `payload` field will be a dictionary which contains:
+If successful, the `payload` field will be a dictionary which contains a [Meme Response](#meme-response-format).

+### Meme Response Format
+A meme response is a JSON dictionary which contains the following fields:

 | Field       | Type   | Description                                               |
 |-------------|--------|-----------------------------------------------------------|